lgessler/hypatia/README.md

 9. Type `chmod +x hypatia`
 10. Type `./hypatia`.
 Now she's listening!
 11. Hit the minimize button on the top left, if you like.
+12. When the time is right, Hypatia will start recording your show.
+It'll appear in a folder in the directory, something like `Saturday\16:00\Aug 13 2016.mp3`.

 # Usage (I know how to computer)